MBBS in Italy

 • However, the maximum score will be 90, and the minimum score for the ranks is 20 points.

-Short-stay visas may be issued to students (especially for Non-EU students) who choose to do the IMAT exam in Italy; this is optional.
+Short-stay visas may be issued to students (especially for non-EU students) who choose to take the IMAT exam in Italy; this is optional.

-Kindly note: This is not a student visa, so the Indian student will need to enroll in the University after passing the exam.
+Kindly note: This is not a student visa, so the Indian student must enrol in the University after passing the exam.

-The IMAT exam will be conducted only at an authorized center.
-Globally, in 2022, there were 16 test centers excluding Italy.
+The IMAT exam will be conducted only at an authorized centre.
+Globally, in 2023, there were 17 test centres, excluding Italy.

 IMAT EXAM Centers

-You can find the list of international IMAT exam centers in 2022.
-Please note that the list of IMAT exam centers for 2023 has not been officially released yet, and it is best to check the official IMAT website.
+You can find the list of international IMAT exam centres in 2023.
+Please note that the list of IMAT exam centres for 2024 has not been officially released yet, and it is best to check the official IMAT website.

 Abu Dhabi (UAE) Beirut (Lebanon) Athens (Greece)